 Read more on asthma.

 - diminished lung capacity

 - decreased lung function

 - aggravated asthma, bronchitis, and emphysema

 Scientists have been studying the effects of ozone on human health for many years.
 So far, they have found that ozone primarily affects the respiratory system.
 Roughly one out of three people in the U.S. is at risk of experiencing ozone-related health effects.

 Ozone can irritate your respiratory system.
-When this happens, you might start coughing, feel an irritation in your throat, and/or experience an uncomfortable sensation in your chest.
+When this happens, you might start coughing, feeling an irritation in your throat, and/or experiencing an uncomfortable sensation in your chest.
 These symptoms can last for a few hours after ozone exposure and may even become painful.

 Ozone can reduce lung function.
 When scientists refer to “lung function,” they mean the volume of air that you draw in when you take a full breath and the speed at which you are able to blow it out.

 Ozone may make it more difficult for you to breathe as deeply and vigorously as you normally would.
 When this happens, you might notice that breathing starts to feel uncomfortable.
 If you are exercising or working outdoors, you may notice that you are taking more rapid and shallow breaths than normal.
 Reduced lung function can be a particular problem for outdoor workers, competitive athletes, and others who exercise outdoors.